Joan Ricart-Huguet (/ʒuˈan riˈkart uˈɣɛt/)

 Welcome!
 I am an Assistant Professor at Loyola University Maryland and a Postdoctoral Associate and Lecturer at the Program on Ethics, Politics, & Economics at Yale University.
 I received my Ph.D. in Politics from Princeton University and an M.A. in Quantitative Methods in the Social Sciences from Columbia University as a recipient of la Caixa Graduate Fellowship.

 I study comparative politics and historical political economy.
 My interests are wide-ranging and include political elites, colonial investments and legacies, education, and culture, with a regional focus on Africa.
-My work has appeared or is forthcoming in the British Journal of Political Science, Comparative Political Studies, International Studies Quarterly, the Journal of Historical Political Economy, the Journal of Modern African Studies, the Journal of Politics, Public Choice, the Quarterly Journal of Political Science, and Studies in Comparative International Development.
+My work has been published or accepted at the British Journal of Political Science, Comparative Political Studies, International Studies Quarterly, the Journal of Historical Political Economy, the Journal of Modern African Studies, the Journal of Politics, Public Choice, the Quarterly Journal of Political Science, and Studies in Comparative International Development.

-Prior to receiving my PhD, I worked as a consultant for Princeton's Innovations for Successful Societies in Mexico and as a short-term consultant at the World Bank in Poverty Reduction and Economic Management.
+Prior to receiving my PhD, I worked as a consultant for Princeton's Innovations for Successful Societies in Mexico and as a short-term consultant in Poverty Reduction and Economic Management at the World Bank.

 Contact 31 Hillhouse Ave.
 New Haven, CT 06511 email@example.com